grisov/cars/README.md

   python -m mypy .
 ```

+## GitHub Actions
+There are several customized workflows in the project repository which are triggered in response to "push" and "pull request" events:
+* checking source code against coding style PEP8 using flake8;
+* checking type hints using MyPy;
+* checking that files do not have extended ascii or utf boms symbols;
+* running all tests in Python 3.7, 3.8 and 3.9 environments on latest Ubuntu, Windows and MacOS platforms.

 ## Deploy in production
 To deploy the module in production, please use a WSGI server.
 Don't forget to change the value of the variable **api.config.SERVER_NAME**.